digital-asset/daml-finance/docs/README.md

 Unfortunately, if you rename an .rst file seems `make html` does not pick this up.
 It will still build the document structure using old file names / content.
 In order to solve this, first run `make clean` and then `make html` again.

+## If you change menu names / structure

+The same goes for changes to the documentation menu in index.rst.
+If you change the structure (e.g. introducing sub-sections) or rename a heading (e.g. Tutorial -> Tutorials) `make html` does not pick this up.
+First run `make clean` and then `make html` again.